matrix-org/matrix-spec-proposals/specification/modules/tags.rst

 The name of a tag MUST not exceed 255 bytes.

-The name of a tag should be human readable.
-When displaying tags for a room a client should display this human readable name.
-When adding a tag for a room a client may offer a list to choose from that includes all the tags that the user has previously set on any of their rooms.

-Two special names are listed in the specification:

-* ``m.favourite``
-* ``m.lowpriority``

-{{m_tag_event}}

 Tags namespaces are defined in the following way, depending on how the client are expected to interpret them:

-* The namespace ``m.*`` is reserved for tags defined in the current specification
+* The namespace ``m.*`` is reserved for tags defined in the Matrix specification
-* The namespace ``u.*`` is reserved for user-defined tags, and the client should not try to interpret as anything other than an utf8 string
+* The namespace ``u.*`` is reserved for user-defined tags.
+The portion of the string after the ``u.`` is defined to be the display name of this tag.
+No other semantics should be inferred from tags in this namespace.
 * A client or app willing to use special tags for advanced functionnality should namespace them similarly to state keys: ``tld.name.*``
 * Any tag in the ``tld.name.*`` form but not matching the namespace of the current client should be ignored
-* Any tag not matching the previous rules should be interpreted as an user tag from the ``u.*`` namespace
+* Any tag not matching the above rules should be interpreted as a user tag from the ``u.*`` namespace, as if the name had already had ``u.`` stripped from the start (ie. the name of the tag is used as the display name directly).

+Two special names are listed in the specification:
+The following tags are defined in the ``m.*`` namespace:

+* ``m.favourite``: The user's favourite rooms.
+These should be shown with higher precedence than other rooms.
+* ``m.lowpriority``: These should be shown with lower precedence than others.

+{{m_tag_event}}

 Client Behaviour
 ----------------